Latest Information Regarding COVID-19

-All non-essential air travel is discouraged.
-The CDC has answers to important questions.
+The CDC also has answers to important questions.

 A No Sail Order for cruise ships went into effect March 14.
 Travelers should contact their cruise line company directly for further information and continue to monitor the U.S. Dept. of State and CDC for updates.

 The Florida Department of Health has issued advisories for: